barisser/bitcrypt/README.md

 should be your outward face.

 ###Dependencies
 - Jeeq ECDSA-encryption library.
 See the repo link at bottom.
 This file is included here.
 It's just a single python file.
+I have retained his readme as readme_jeeq.

 - Vitalik's pybitcointools.
 See the link at bottom.
 Install this library locally.